penninesoaringclub/newsletter/content/posts/2024-04/index.md

 Dinner at the Sun Inn on Saturday evening, which will be the usual chilli meal with a veg or vegan option.
 Please contact either Tim or Jim via social media or email accounts@penninesoaringclub.org.uk.
 We need to know numbers so do get your order in early as it always sells out.
 The room we use can accommodate 32 total.

-At the time of writing I don’t have prices for camping but the meal on Saturday night will be £10, including a pound to the air ambulance.
+Camping is £8 per pitch (tent, caravan or motor home) + £6 for an electric hookup.
+The meal on Saturday night will be £10, including a pound to the air ambulance.
 Cash only please!

 I’ll post more information on the Pennine Chat Telegram group when available.